 If You are sick, Have Symptoms, or Have Been Exposed to Someone with Covid-19

 Keeping the college community safe should be the priority of everyone who is visiting any of our college locations.
-If you have any symptoms, we ask that you stay home, fill out the Symptom/Exposure Report Form and check in with Health Services prior to coming to campus.
+If you test positive for COVID-19, please follow the guidance below.

 If you are a Close Contact* of Someone who Tested Positive for COVID-19: